Figures Without Phase

 with left shaping.

-The action starts with a
+The action starts

 slight rise on the man's R and the lady's L while starting a little